2 minute read

 So, the metric space is a set of elements (usually called “points”) which have a distance between any two elements in the set.
 Precisely, it’s a tuple $(X, d)$ consisting a set $X$ and a distance metric $d$.

-The distance function in particular is any function which satisfies these three properties:
+Where the distance metric is any function which satisfies these three properties:

 1. Positive definiteness - All distances are either positive or zero